-We’ve put together a list to the 5 most important things to think about when you’re entering into a Band Agreement.
+We’ve put a list together of the 5 most important things to think about when you’re entering into a Band Agreement.

 Even if you’re not at the stage of entering into formal contracts with your fellow band members, it can be helpful to have a chat with them about the following issues, so you can verbally agree on where things stand and hopefully engage an entertainment lawyer to translate your arrangement into a binding contract.

 It may sound like a simple question, but a good band agreement should make clear who owns what.
 This may include: